Arhan-K/azure-database-migration833/README.md

 This milestone involved moving the database from the local VM storage to a cloud-based Azure SQL database using Azure Data Studio.

 ### Setting up Azure Data Studio
+Azure Data Studio was installed along with SSMS.

 ### Schema Migration:
 After connections to both, the on-premise database, as well as the Azure SQL database were established, the SQL Schema Compare extension was installed on Azure Data Studio, and used to compare the schemas of both the databases, and then migrate the schemas from the source, i.e. the on-premise database, to the target, i.e. the Azure SQL database.